waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

     synced_projects[7]: (list) oids of projects that have been synced sys_trees[8]:     (dict) maps project ids to system tree attributes
-    system:           (str)  oid of currently selected system (Product or Project) -- may be selected in the system tree or in the 'system modeler' window
+    system:           (str)  oid of currently selected system (Product or Project) -- may be selected by clicking on an item in the system tree or drilling down into (double-clicking on) a block in the diagram
     userid:           (str)  most recent userid used in login
     version:          (str)  version of client
     width:            (int)  current pixel width of pangalaxian gui